June 24, 2020

-Many of these pests are dirty by nature and spread diseases through their droppings or rotting carcasses.
-Wildlife species such as snakes may be venomous and capable of injuring or killing both pets and people.
-And pests such as raccoons, opossums, and tree squirrels have a penchant for gnawing on wood and wooden structures, possibly damaging important structures in your lawn.
-Electrical fires, eroded structural supports, physical damage, and potential health concerns accompany each of the above wildlife species.
+Many of these pests are dirty by nature and spread diseases through their droppings or rotting carcasses, whereas snakes may be venomous and capable of injuring or killing both pets and people.
+On the other hand, pests such as raccoons, opossums, and tree squirrels have a penchant for gnawing on wood and wooden structures, possibly damaging any wooden structures in your yard or your home itself.
+Electrical fires, eroded structural supports, physical damage, and potential health concerns accompany each of these wildlife species.

-To combat the negative effects of wildlife species in the yard, homeowners are urged to act now by enacting protectionary measures all over the lawn.
+To combat the negative effects of wildlife species in their yard, homeowners are urged to act now by enacting protective measures all over their lawn.

 Four Important Tips For Preventing Wildlife Invasions Around Your Conroe Home

 Different forms of wildlife require different types of precautionary measures, but one thing is certain: keeping your home safe from pests requires nearly round-the-clock attention and powerful, trusted prevention methods.
 Here is a list of four of the most important prevention tips regarding Conroe wildlife populations around residential spaces.

 Keep a close watch over the water levels around the exterior of your home.
 Animals of all kinds need drinking water and can find enough to thrive on in ditches, potholes, garden beds, and other susceptible areas.
 Fill in these spaces with topsoil or have them drained from the lawn if possible.

 Prune all vegetation on a consistent basis, making sure to keep the overgrowth from touching the sides of the home.
 This will help prevent some larger pests from coming too close to the house.

 Purchase deterrents such as sprays, scarecrows, and other items that may help to discourage wildlife families from settling down around the home.
 Be aware that these methods are only effective to a certain degree and do not produce the same results as professional wildlife control services.